daspook99/WebViewAuto/README.md

 - Change URL
 - Input text into HTML fields

+## TO-DO:

+- Favorite system
+- Back
+- Auto-show keyboard when clicking on an <input> in HTML

 ## How to use:

 - Build and install APK (If you want to skip the build, [download APK here](https://github.com/nerone-github/WebViewAuto/raw/master/apk/webviewauto.apk).